Micahs0Day/micahs0day.github.io/about.md

 published: true
 ---

-Aspiring threat hunter/analyst/penetration tester with strong technical expertise in the field of system administration with a concentration in Cyber-Security.
+Aspiring Cyber-Security Professional with strong technical expertise in the field of system administration with a concentration in Cyber-Security.
 I have over two years in the corporate tech space, dealing with virtualization, Windows/Linux administration, networking, server management, vulnerability management, firewall administration and more.

 Passionate for all things tech, both software and hardware related.
 In my spare time I tinker with my home lab, do rooms on TryHackMe, listen to Cyber-Security podcasts and tinker with electronics including raspberry pi's, Arduino, and 3D printers.
 Also every once in a blue moon you will catch me playing Squad on PC.